cryptoadvance/specter-desktop/docs/faq.md

 ### *Is a full node necessary for using Specter-desktop?*

-No, a Bitcoin node is no longer needed.
-It's encouraged that you use your own Node (or your own electrum-server) but you can also use an external electrum-server in the public internet.
-Since Version 2 we have two proposals to use easily.
-As this was too cumbersome to use. we no longer provide an internal node since version 2.
-Use an external electrum instead.
+No, with Specter 2.0, a Bitcoin node is no longer needed.
+It's encouraged that you use your own Bitcoin Core node or your own Electrum server but you can also use a public Electrum server.
+Since version 2.0 we no longer support a Bitcoin Core node managed by the Specter app.
+You could use the external Electrum option instead or manage the Bitcoin Core node yourself.

 ### *I get this message: "This is a development server.
 Do not use it in a production deployment.".
 Should i worry?